 Intel unveiled the Intel HD Graphics 620 with the Intel 7th Generation Kaby Lake Series Processors in September 2016.
 This GPU is present in the Intel Core i3-7100U, Core i5-7200U, Core i5-7300U, Core i7-7500U and the Core i7-7600U CPU.
 You are probably here because you own a Laptop or planning on buying one having one of these Processors.
-So if want to know more about the performance and benchmarks of Intel HD 620 then you have definitely arrived at the right place.
-Today, I’m going to clear all your doubts regarding the Gaming Performance of the Intel HD 620 Graphics Card.
+So if you want to know more about the performance and benchmarks of Intel HD 620, then you have arrived at the right place.
+Today, I’m going to remove all your doubts regarding the Gaming Performance of the Intel HD 620 Graphics Card.

 Let us have a look at the specification of Intel HD Graphics 620: